1987 Louis Vuitton Cup: Rounds Robin

-The regatta was staged in three rounds robin stages, with points awarded on an increasing scale the later the round in an attempt to reward the fastest boats at the end of the series.
-The top four boats were then placed in an elimination series to select the challenger.
-The first round robin (5-20 October) saw three boats standout, America II of the New York Yacht Club, Stars and Stripes 87 and the surprise of the regatta, KZ 7, all of which finished the first round robin with 11–1 records.
-The second round (2-19 November) saw Stars & Stripes struggle.
+The regatta was staged in three rounds robin stages.
+Later stages awarded a greater number of points than earlier ones an attempt to reward the fastest boats at the end of the series.
+The four fastest boats were then placed in an elimination series to select the challenger.
+The first round robin, which took place on 5-20 October, saw America II of the New York Yacht Club, Stars and Stripes 87 and KZ 7, which was the surprise of the regatta, finish with 11–1 records.
+The second round, on 2-19 November, saw Stars & Stripes struggle.
 Conner's boat was optimized for heavy airs, and suffered from a shortage of sails for lighter breezes.
 When a spell of Easterlies settled over Western Australia she was caught out of her element and dropped four races.
 She lost to Tom Blackaller and USA in 5 to 10 knot winds, and the following day to the Kiwis, even though the breeze had picked up to 22 knots.
 On the ninth day she lost again to the British team White Crusader in 4 to 6 knots breeze, and the following day to Canada II, whom she had led around the final mark but was caught out when the breeze died away.
 The Kiwis continued to dominate the regatta, winning every one of their eleven match races, while America II continued to make a strong showing with a 9–2 record.
 The third round (2-19 December) saw a change in fortunes.
 America II simply was unable to continue to improve her speed, while other boats were making improvements and getting faster.
 She struggled to a 6–5 record in the final round.
-What was a strong performance coming in simply was not enough by the third round, and their loss to KZ 7 placed them out of the running for the Semis.
+A strong initial performance simply was not enough by the third round, and their loss to KZ 7 placed them out of the running for the Semis.
 The loss meant the New York Yacht Club was eliminated for the first time in Cup history.
 USA with her unique design was finally showing her potential, as Tom Blackaller became better versed in handling the boat with the forward canard or rudder.
 Marc Pajot's French Kiss upset America II and found her way into the Semis.